Fotografiska Museum Stockholm Tickets

 Description

-If you're in Stockholm and have a passion for photography, a visit to the Photography Museum is an ideal choice.
-This extraordinary venue in the heart of the Swedish capital is brimming with art, culture, and innovation.
+If you find yourself in Stockholm and have a passion for photography, a visit to the Photography Museum is an ideal choice.
+This distinctive venue in the Swedish capital is a hub of art, culture, and creativity.

-Spanning an impressive 2500 m² (26,910 ft²), the museum's galleries present a rotating array of photographic exhibitions from various artists.
-Beyond the temporary displays, visitors can embark on a comprehensive exploration of photography, which includes educational lectures, guided tours, and workshops tailored for enthusiasts.
+Spanning an area of 2500 m² (26,910 ft²), the museum houses exhibitions that evolve periodically, showcasing various artists’ work.
+Beyond the changing displays, visitors can engage with a plethora of photographic experiences through educational presentations, guided tours, and workshops tailored for enthusiasts.

-Moreover, its enviable location on Stadsgården quay, where the Baltic Sea converges with the center of Stockholm, offers breathtaking sights that will captivate you.
-Be sure to visit the gift shop, where you'll discover a diverse selection of photographic art, literature, and keepsakes.
+Located at the vibrant Stadsgården quay, where the Baltic Sea converges with the heart of Stockholm, the museum offers stunning views that complement your experience.
+Be sure to visit the gift shop, where you can find a diverse range of photographic art, literature, and unique souvenirs.

 Current Temporary Exhibitions